Man Utd team news: Rashford and Anthony Elanga travel for Granada clash | Goal.com

 What about the ongoing goalkeeper debate?

-Dean Henderson has started the last seven games for United while David de Gea missed out on a place in the starting XI against Brighton at the weekend, and Solskjaer would not disclose who would play.
+Dean Henderson has started the last seven games for United while David de Gea missed out on a place in the starting XI against Brighton at the weekend, and Solskjaer would not disclose who would play against Granada.

 “With the 'keepers, that’s the same.
 I’ve got two very, very good options and whoever plays will play well I’m sure,” Solskjaer said.
 “David has been a top keeper and is still a top keeper.
 If it’s Dean or David I’m very comfortable with both of them and I’m very happy that none of them are happy not to play.”